Kona International Airport: Facilities and aircraft

-Ellison Onizuka Kona International Airport at Keāhole covers 4204 acre at an elevation of 47 feet (14 m) above mean sea level.
-It has one asphalt runway, 17/35, 11,000 by 150 feet (3,353 x 46 m).
+Ellison Onizuka Kona International Airport at Keāhole is about 7 mi from the Kailua-Kona town site.
+The airport covers 4204 acre at an elevation of 47 feet (14 m) above mean sea level.
+It has one asphalt runway, 17/35, 11,000 by 150 feet (3,353 x 46 m), which has been shortened to 7,000 by 150 feet (2,134 x 46 m) until October 1, 2025 as part of a runway rehabilitation project.

-In the year ending November 30, 2021 the airport had 87,770 aircraft operations, an average of 240 per day: 51% general aviation, 30% scheduled commercial, 12% air taxi and 7% military.
+In the year ending November 30, 2021, the airport had 87,770 aircraft operations, an average of 240 per day: 51% general aviation, 30% scheduled commercial, 12% air taxi and 7% military.
 In March 2022, there were 56 aircraft based at this airport; 26 single-engine, 8 multi-engine, 18 helicopters and 4 ultralights.

 Passenger terminal

-The state government of Hawaii facility operates a runway and a terminal complex of single-story buildings along the eastern edge of the airfield for passengers, air cargo and mail, airport support, and general aviation.
+The state government of Hawaiʻi facility operates a runway and a terminal complex of single-story buildings along the eastern edge of the airfield for passengers, air cargo and mail, airport support, and general aviation.
 Airport operations fall under the State of Hawaii Department of Transportation.

 The commercial passenger facility is a set of rambling, open-air, tropical-style structures, divided into three terminals: Terminal 1 includes gates 1 through 5, Terminal 2 includes gates 6 through 10, and Terminal 3 hosts smaller commuter flights.
 Kona International is the only remaining major airport in the Hawaiian Islands where passengers board using mobile stairs or ramps, instead of more modern jet bridges.
-Despite the less modern facilities, Kona is used by large airliners including the Airbus A321 and A330 along with the Boeing 717, 737, 757, 767, and 777.
+Despite the less modern facilities, Kona is used by large airliners including the Airbus A321 and A330 along with the Boeing 717, 737, 757, 767, 777, and 787.